-Both ministry degrees share the following goals.
-In addition, Master of Arts programs have specific goals related to effectiveness in ministry in the particular specialized area (Christian Education; Music Ministry; Pastoral Care and Counseling; and Spiritual Formation and Evangelism).
+The ministry degrees share the following goals.
+In addition, Master of Arts programs have specific goals related to effectiveness in ministry in the particular specialized area (Christian Education; Music Ministry; Pastoral Care and Counseling; Public Ministry; and Spiritual Formation and Evangelism).
+Goals specific to each program can be found in the Academic Bulletin, available from the registrar's office or on https://mygets.garrett.edu.

-(1) Personal and corporate spiritual formation-growth in knowledge of God and of faith through personal formation and covenantal communities of prayer and mission so the student lives with integrity, enhances personal and emotional health (self-care), is empowered by the Gospel of Jesus Christ, and engages in prophetic interaction and evangelical witness in a diverse society.

-- (2) Knowing, understanding, and interpreting the theological tradition-developing as a theologian in the practice of ministry with attention to capacities for critical, reflective, faithful, and creative thinking and doing in ministry. - (3) Professional ministerial practice-developing as a leader and reflective practitioner in ministry, mission, and outreach.
+- (1) Personal and corporate spiritual formation-growth in knowledge of God and of faith through personal formation and covenantal communities of prayer and mission so the student lives with integrity, enhances personal and emotional health (self-care), is empowered by the Gospel of Jesus Christ, and engages in prophetic interaction and evangelical witness in a diverse society. - (2) Knowing, understanding, and interpreting the theological tradition-developing as a theologian in the practice of ministry with attention to capacities for critical, reflective, faithful, and creative thinking and doing in ministry. - (3) Professional ministerial practice-developing as a leader and reflective practitioner in ministry, mission, and outreach.